Tawny eagle: Kleptoparasitism

 On occasion, a tawny eagle will find itself on the losing end of a kleptoparasitic interaction.
 Somewhat larger eagles have been seen to displace tawny eagles off of prey.
-These include African fish eagles (Haliaeetus vociferus), eastern imperial eagles and their cousins, steppe eagles.Meyburg, B. U., & Kirwan, G. M. (2018).
-Eastern Imperial Eagle (Aquila heliaca).
-Handbook of the Birds of the World Alive (J. del Hoyo, A. Elliott, J. Sargatal, DA Christie, and E. de Juana, Editors).
-Lynx Edicions, Barcelona, Spain.
+These include African fish eagles (Haliaeetus vociferus), eastern imperial eagles and their cousins, steppe eagles.
 African fish eagles and Pallas's fish eagles (Haliaeetus leucoryphus) in India both seem to take precedence over tawny eagles at shared feeding sources such as carrion sites and water bird nesting colonies.
 In the Bale Mountains of Ethiopia, golden eagles appear to engage in displacement of and may dominate the much smaller tawny eagles.
 As aforementioned, a bateleur can succeed in seldom instances in pirating tawny eagles.
 Vultures, especially lappet-faced vultures, may assert themselves at recent tawny eagle kills and certainly can displace the eagles in some circumstances; it is likely but not confirmed that jackals may too opportunistically rob eagles as they have been recorded doing with other eagles.
 Large kills, which can not infrequently include prey of up to twice the eagle's own weight, are beyond the tawny eagle's ability for wing loading.
 Such kills are probably frequently lost to other carnivores.
 In Ethiopia, Ethiopian wolves (Canis simensis) were seen to rob tawny eagles repeatedly of freshly-caught rodents, succeeding in 5 of 21 attempts to do so.
 Even much smaller birds such as house crows (Corvus splendens) have been seen to successfully rob a tawny eagle of its prey.